DOES LAUGHTER MAKE YOU SMARTER? BENEFITS OF HUMOR FOR MENTAL HEALTH

 When Laughter is a Bad Thing

-Humor and laughter can be problematic in the contexts of propaganda, damaging divisive thinking and disease.
+Humor and laughter can be problematic in the contexts of propaganda, damaging divisive thinking, and disease.

 Superiority Encouragement.
 Historically, laughter has been scorned for upholding ideals of superiority by some of the world’s greatest philosophers, including Plato and Aristotle.[51]
 Unfortunately, there may be truth to these sentiments.
-Superiority, inferiority and similarity to others can form enough of a contrast that act as a medium for humor (i.e. an incongruence to be resolved).
+Superiority, inferiority and similarity to others can form enough of a contrast that acts as a medium for humor (i.e. an incongruence to be resolved).
 As humor and laughter are potent tools for reappraisal and recontextualization of situations and concepts, including one’s personality and self-image, developing this type of humor may be dangerous, as it can serve to enforce superiority, delusions of grandeur and violent thinking, and eventually, violent behavior.
 Just as humor can be used detrimentally, it can also be used to discourage this type of divisive thinking (see dark vs benign humor above).

 Pathological Laughter.
 Laughter in the absence of humor and/or self-control is typically deemed pathological.[52]
 This form of laughter has been associated with rare types of strokes and seizures, various mental disorders, including schizophrenia, mania, mood disorders, dementia, and various forms of mental retardation.
 [53] Laughter in these situations may be viewed as a physiological coping mechanism in response to the disease, a neurochemical imbalance and/or a manifestation of brain damage that triggers laughter.